New York State reaches deal to provide free tuition for SUNY and CUNY students

-In what proponents are calling a historic move, New York State Governor Andrew Cuomo and legislative leaders on Saturday announced a deal that will make tuition free at the City University of New York and State University New York Systems -- both for community colleges and four-year colleges and universities -- for families with incomes of up to $125,000.
-The plan will be phased in over three years, starting with those who enroll this fall, for whom the program will be available for those from family incomes of up to $100,000.
+In what proponents are calling a historic move, New York Governor Andrew Cuomo and state legislative leaders announced a deal Saturday that will make tuition free at the City University of New York and State University of New York Systems -- for both community colleges and four-year colleges and universities -- for families with annual incomes up to $125,000.
+The plan will be phased in over three years, starting this fall with new enrollees from families with incomes up to $100,000.

-The announcement from the governor also noted a "generous maintenance of effort" provision that should protect SUNY and CUNY budgets.
-Such provisions typically require government agencies not to cut funds to higher education when creating a new program.
+The announcement from the governor also noted a "generous maintenance of effort" provision to protect SUNY and CUNY budgets.
+The provision is designed to address the fear of some educators that free tuition could reduce the pressure to provide adequate budgets to public higher education.

 The budget deal also contains two other measures related to college affordability:

-- $8 million will be provided for the use of open educational resources (free online education materials) for SUNY and CUNY students.
-The systems have been urged to focus on high enrollment courses, with the goal of minimizing or eliminating textbook costs for those courses.
+- $8 million will be provided for promoting and distributing open educational resources (free online education materials) for SUNY and CUNY students.
+The systems have been urged to focus on high-enrollment courses, with the goal of minimizing or eliminating textbook costs for those courses.

 - A new grant program will be created for students who attend private colleges in the state, with a maximum award of $3,000.
 However, private colleges would be required to match the grants, and to freeze tuition for the duration of a student's grant.